KaleungL/KaleungL.github.io/_pages/research.md

 </b></p>
 <p style="font-size:14px;">
 <i>Abstract:</i>
 This paper examines the role of information asymmetries in shaping the patterns of banks' geographic expansion.
-Theory suggests that, despite the removal of legal entry barriers, banks may still face adverse selection in the deregulated markets, which may deter entry and credit provision.
+Theory suggests that, despite the removal of legal entry barriers, banks may still face adverse selection in the new markets, which deters entry and credit provision.
 The presence of familiar firms could, however, reduce information asymmetry.
 In this paper, I test this hypothesis using the natural experiment from US interstate banking deregulation.
 Combining comprehensive data on locations of bank branches and firm establishments, I find that banks are indeed more likely to enter a new location where more firms are familiar old neighbours&mdash;firms already operating in the bank's original neighbourhoods.
 To verify that banks do have informational advantage over neighbouring firms, I construct a novel dataset merging corporate loans data with data on firm establishment locations and bank branch locations, and find that firms are likely to have a lending relationship with neighbouring banks.
 Furthermore, credit provision in the deregulated regions concentrates in locations with lower informational barriers of entry, and the concentration only increases over time.
 Finally, I document that informational barriers of entry lead to differential growth effects of deregulation across regions and firms.
 </p>
 </div>
 <hr style="width:650px;text-align:left;margin-left:0;visibility:hidden;">